Architecture

 In a typical Layer 1 blockchain, the architecture consists of four major layers:

-• Consensus: The mechanism through which network agreement is achieved.
+- Consensus: The mechanism through which the network reaches agreement.

-In the context of Layer 2, Morph reinterprets these layers with unique functionalities:
+Morph Layer reinterprets these layers with unique functionalities:

-• Settlement with Optimistic zkEVM: Settlement in Morph refers to the finalization of Layer 2 transactions at the Ethereum level.
-It involves the crucial step of validating Layer 2 states.
-Morph employs the optimistic zkEVM for this purpose, a hybrid approach blending the best of optimistic rollups and zk-rollups.
-Layer 2 states will be eventually finalized by a significantly shorter challenge period or if gets challenged, a corresponding zk-proof.
+Settlement in Morph refers to the finalization of Layer 2 transactions at the Ethereum level.
+It involves validating Layer 2 states.
+Morph employs the Optimistic zkEVM for this purpose, a hybrid approach blending optimistic rollups and zk-rollups.
+Layer 2 states are finalized either after a shortened challenge period or, if challenged, through the submission of a corresponding zk-proof.

 Independent yet Collaborative Functions